 Warren was active in mobilizing local opposition to ABX1 26, which eliminated redevelopment agencies, and ABX1 27, which allowed agencies to remain in operation as long as they made a payment to the state.

 The bills were passed as part of the 2011-12 state budget.
-The court struck down ABX1 27 but allowed the other to stand.

 The California Redevelopment Association and the League of California Cities are focusing on urgent legislative action as well.

 After the state Supreme Court's ruling affirming the right of the state to dissolve redevelopment agencies, Chris McKenzie, the executive director of the League of California Cities, said, "Redevelopment is indispensable to cities to spur economic development, create jobs and improve communities.

 "We know legislators recognize that and we hope they're willing to work with us to reinstate redevelopment.
 We want to work as partners with state lawmakers to revive this tool in an accountable manner."

 Warren said that many formerly blighted sections of Fontana have been turned into vibrant economic corridors because redevelopment funding made projects there attractive to developers.